Guest Information Baccalaureate Candidates for Graduation HONORS HOME

 Academic Regalia

 The president of Cornell College wears a medallion representing the official seal of the college, hung from a chain of hand-cut silver links.
 An identical medallion is embedded in the college mace, commissioned in honor of the inauguration of President Jonathan Brand.
+The position of mace bearer is derived from medieval England when officials were protected by a bodyguard holding a mace.
 Cornell’s College Marshal, a senior faculty member, carries the mace just in front of the president in academic processions.
-The position of mace bearer comes from medieval England when officials were protected by a bodyguard holding a mace.

 The academic dress worn by today’s participants stems from medieval Europe, when scholars were also clerics and wore the robe of the monastic orders.
 The hood, now ceremonially draped around the neck, was originally a cowl attached to the gown and could be slipped over the head for warmth.